Louisjreeves/SetupWacInstall/QuickStart_RCSimple.md

 2. Set the redfish Ip on each drac to a unique value- to other dracs (only the last octet- IP must be 169.254.1.x)
 3. Make sure the drac sessions tab sessions is not full of sessions. if clear out- if not clear out
 4. Make sure the drac users tab has free spaces
-5. Download the SetupWacInstall from Github using the link below.
+5. Download the RCSimplePreRequisites from Github using the link below.
 For HCIOS, choose option 15 and paste in this link

 ```Powershell
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12;Invoke-Expression('$module="setupWacInstall";$repo="PowershellScripts"'+(new-object System.net.webclient).DownloadString('https://raw.githubusercontent.com/Louisjreeves/SetupWacInstall/main/ExpandSImplePreRequisites.ps1'));Invoke-RCSimplePreRequsites